AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

-If the final conclusion is to adjust a commerce core database or 3rd party module's table consider the following guidelines to ensure you have the least amount of impact
+If your final conclusion is to adjust a core Adobe Commerce or third-party module's database table, consider the following guidelines to ensure the least amount of impact.

-* Only add a new column
+* Only add new columns
-* never modify an existing column type to fit your needs
+* Never modify an existing column type to fit your needs
 * Be sure you are aware of the size of the table you are adjusting.
 If the table is large, it will impact the deployment which can cause minutes to hours of delay executing the changes.